sorl/ghetto/README.md

 Ghetto
 ======
 Javascript is a ghetto, we all know that.
-But it seems there is now way out, the ghetto gets larger and larger every day, more and more libraries open their doors, people from all backgrounds are moving in, even large respected companies seem to like the ghetto now.
+But it seems there is no way out, the ghetto gets larger and larger every day, more and more libraries open their doors, people from all backgrounds are moving in, even large respected companies seem to like the ghetto now.
 Ok, my imagination is over for now, let's